DFE-Digital/bat-design-history/app/posts/register-trainee-teachers/2020-10-26-beta-prototype-updates.md

 * Improvements on how we ask for international addresses, gender, ethnicity and disabilities have been made.
 * The 'Recommend for QTS' flow has been renamed to 'Record QTS outcome' and updated to acknowledge that a trainee record will not always be recommended for QTS, and instead may be required to record a 'not passed' outcome.
 * A [prototype settings](https://register-prototype.herokuapp.com/admin) page has been added which enables features to be toggled on and off.
-* Ongoing iteration of content throughout the prototype with an focus on ensuring our use of terminology is consistant.
+* Ongoing iteration of content throughout the prototype with an focus on ensuring our use of terminology is consistent.
 * We have hidden the guidance section to test the hypothesis that guidance may not be needed.

 ## Screenshots of all pages